Junjiequan/projects/README.md

 <h1 align="center"> Sworn statement </h1>

-<p align="center">All the projects listed here were created by myself from scratch ORIGINALLY. </p>
+<p align="center">All the solutions listed here were created by myself from scratch ORIGINALLY. </p>

 <p align="center">Not a single code were copy pasted from other's projects or followed any tutorials.</p>
 </p>